yegor256/blog/_drafts/object.md

 {% endhighlight %}

-So far, so good; the method `size()` is there because of the contract `Measurable`, and every object of class `File` will be able to measure its size.
+So far, so good; the method `size()` is there because of the contract `Measurable`, and every object of class `File` will be able to measure his size.
 A terrible mistake would be to design this class with a static method instead (this design is also known as
 [a utility class]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %})